-Are your on-site employees at risk of suffering from compassion fatigue?
+Are your on-site employees at risk of suffering from compassion fatigue despite the best in class training they have been provided?
 If you have hired the right people, the answer is yes.
 One of the greatest strengths a leasing professional brings to their position is the capacity to engage customers and develop a compassionate connection with them.
 Yet it is also their greatest vulnerability.
 Compassion fatigue is a type of high stress burnout resulting from the constant demands of caring for and servicing others.

 Here are 3 tools to avoid compassion fatigue in the leasing office:

 The challenge for trainers is to teach employees to remain compassionate, empathetic, and supportive of others without becoming overly involved.
 They need to learn how to draw the line rather than build a wall between personal and professional.
 This is not a common topic taught in leasing classes, but it is an important one.

 - Keep it Professional.
 A leasing professional does not have to be friends with everyone to be successful, but they should have a friendly demeanor.
 Those who confuse the two may find themselves in the middle of sticky situations.
 While getting to know customers on a personal level can be beneficial in some cases, there are also times when it can prove to be a problem.
 Customers are not looking for a friend.
 They want someone to help them navigate through the maze of confusion that is in front of them.
 They need a consultant, not a pal.